Skip to main content

 • Increased cholesterol levels

-• Hormone disruption and increased risk for thyroid disease
+• Increased risk for thyroid disease

 • High blood pressure or pre-eclampsia during pregnancy